 In India, for example, we are building reception and learning centres on construction sites where parents work in order to encourage them to send their children to school and to avoid forced labour.
 It was mainly thanks to one of these centres that Suhil was able to return with his parents to their native village at the end of the school year and resume his studies as if he had not missed anything from the school year.

-In Cambodia, Aide et Action is leading the Cambodian Consortium for Out of School Children, with support from Education Above All Foundation‘s project Educate a Child, with the aim of enrolling almost 120,000 out of school children in school over the next four years.
+In Cambodia, Aide et Action is leading the Cambodian Consortium for Out of School Children, in partnership with Educate a Child, a global programme of the Education Above All Foundation, with the aim of enrolling over 116,000 out of school children in school over the next four years.

 Our commitment is not only aimed at guaranteeing the right to quality education.
 We are also trying to make political decision-makers recognize their responsibilities towards young people in difficulty and to obtain their support so that children see all their rights respected.
 Our project in India has thus enabled children on construction sites to receive one hot meal a day, to have access to care and hygiene advice, and for parents to benefit from parenting advice in order to strengthen protection of their children … We are also joining forces with other civil society organizations and child protection stakeholders to change public policies and demand the implementation of children’s rights as set out in the Convention on the Rights of the Child.